Cambridge Market proposals

 • 44 permanent stalls (an increase from the initial proposal of 27) - meaning traders who trade most often will benefit from new lockable stalls

 • 52 demountable stalls.
-Following a trial of one demountable stall product during the summer, during which traders expressed concerns about assembly time, the impact of hot/adverse weather on performance, comfort of the stalls, and fixing the stalls into the ground, a second trial is expected to commence in February 2026
+Traders have expressed concerns about the demountable stalls' assembly time, the impact of hot/adverse weather on performance, comfort of the stalls, and fixing the stalls into the ground - the project team will continue to work with traders and market experts to identify suitable stalls

 • retaining and refurbishing the existing fountain on the market, with the aspiration of making it fully functioning in the long-term